yh382/F1-Tenth-Duke/configuring_nx.rst

 1. Install SDK manager in your host Linux computer.

-2. Open SDK manager with command below and login to your NVIDIA account.
+2. Open SDK manager with command 'sdkmanager' and login to your NVIDIA account.
 If you don't have a NVIDIA account, you can sign up in the NVIDIA official website.

-bash
-sdkmanager

 3. Choose Target hardware and operating system in SDK manager.